Blood glucose (blood sugar) is the sugar that is present in your bloodstream at any one time.

 The body works hard to keep glucose levels within the normal range, but certain medical conditions, especially diabetes, can threaten this balance.
 Practicing good glucose control and blood glucose monitoring is an integral part of diabetes management.

-Understanding hyperglycemia and hypoglycemia and managing these conditions is vital for preventing complications of diabetes and safeguarding the overall health
+Understanding hyperglycemia vs hypoglycemia and managing these conditions is vital for preventing complications of diabetes and safeguarding the overall health.